miekg/skydns2/README.md

     4.rails.staging.east.skydns.local.
 3600 IN A    10.0.1.125
     6.rails.staging.east.skydns.local.
 3600 IN AAAA 2003::8:1

+If you ask for a service who's Host value is an IP address you would (in theory) get back a SRV record such as:

+    % dig @localhost 4.rails.staging.east.skydns.local SRV

+    ;; ANSWER SECTION:
+    4.rails.staging.east.skydns.local 3600 IN SRV 10 100 8080 10.0.1.125.

+Where the target of the SRV is an IP address.
+This is not how SRV records work.
+SkyDNS will in this case synthesize an domain name and adds the actual IP address to the additional section of the response:

+    % dig @localhost 4.rails.staging.east.skydns.local SRV

+    ;; ANSWER SECTION:
+    4.rails.staging.east.skydns.local 3600 IN SRV 10 100 4.rails.staging.east.skydns.local.

+    ;; ADDITIONAL SECTION:
+    4.rails.staging.east.skydns.local.
+3600 IN A    10.0.1.125

+Which conveys the same information and is legal in the DNS.
+To have some control on how the target names look you can register a service with `TargetStrip` set to a none-zero value.
+This tells SkyDNS to strip `TargetStrip` labels from the left-side of the generated Target domain name.
+Support `TargetStrip` is 2 for this service, to above response would be:

+    ;; ANSWER SECTION:
+    4.rails.staging.east.skydns.local 3600 IN SRV 10 100 staging.east.skydns.local.

+    ;; ADDITIONAL SECTION:
+    staging.east.skydns.local.
+3600 IN A    10.0.1.125

 #### A/AAAA Records
 To return A records, simply run a normal DNS query for a service matching the above patterns.